 Progress is slow and incremental in the negotiations to save nuclear energy in Illinois.

-That's the message from Representative Bill Mitchell, who was in Clinton Friday with House minority leader Jim Durkin and Representative Dan Brady.
+That's the message from Representative Bill Mitchell (pictured center), who was in Clinton Friday with House minority leader Jim Durkin (pictured left) and Representative Dan Brady (pictured right).
 The trio were stationed across from Clinton Lake from the Exelon Power station with around 150 employees from the Clinton facility.

 Representative Brady says it's around 125 jobs in his legislative area that work at the Clinton Power Station.
 He says the positive part of what is happening is everyone is continuing to talk.